learn-co-curriculum/dsc-categorical-variables-regression-lab/README.md

 For each of these predictors, visualize the relationship between the predictor and `SalePrice` using an appropriate plot.

-Finding these will take some digging -- don't be discouraged if they're not immediately obvious!
+Finding these will take some digging -- don't be discouraged if they're not immediately obvious.
 The Ames Housing dataset is a lot more complex than the Auto MPG dataset.
 There is also no single right answer here.

 ### Continuous Numeric Predictor